jcohen42/SystemSix/README.md

 Figuring out my calendar URL turned out to be a challenge.
 In the end I had to create a new calendar in Apple's Calendar app and make sure to mark it as *public*.
 Then I found the sharing affordance in Calendar and "shared" the calendar with myself (I emailed it to myself).
 The link in the email contained the (150+ character) URL that I was then able to paste into `Settings.py`.
 Mine started out like this: `webcal://p97-caldav.icloud.com/published/2/NDYyNT....`.

 `REFRESH_SECONDS` determines how often SystemSix generates a new image.
 This is particularly userful for updating bus arrival times.
-If you don't want to display bus information, setting this value to~4 hours should suffice.
+If you don't want to display bus information, setting this value to ~4 hours should suffice.

 If you'd rather display bus arrival times in [supported regions](https://onebusaway.org/onebusaway-deployments/) using OneBusAway, you must set `REPLACE_CALENDAR_WITH_BUS_SCHEDULE` to `True` and provide an API key.
 You can then supply any number of bus stop IDs in the `ONEBUSAWAY_STOP_IDS` list.

+If you have an Infrared sensor plugged into your Pi's GPIO pins, then enable `DETECT_OBJECTS`.
+This turns on the screen when an obstacle is detected.
+You may need to change the numbers for your VCC and output pins if yours are plugged into different headers.